 excitement of her experiences to her students at the Kitty Langan

-Becky Ludlow - Teacher
+Becky Ludlow - Class Teacher

 Becky started Ballet classes at the age of 3 gaining a distinction level at her very first exam.
 Soon after, Becky started taking Jazz classes at Swindon Dance.
 Becky soon got the Jazz bug and never looked back.
 Performing her first show at the Wyvern made all the dreams seem real.
 Becky began taking Tap and Jazz classes at ‘Sullivan School of Dance’ whilst also dancing at school & performing in pantomimes and shows.
 Alongside all of her showcases, Becky continued to achieve distinctions in Tap and Jazz exams which then led her to play the lead role in the show ‘Grease’ at the Wyvern Theatre, Swindon.
 Becky then auditioned for the ‘Youth Talent Programme’ at Swindon Dance and was later awarded a place where she continued to learn Jazz, Contemporary and Ballet, whilst also performing solos in her school shows.